46 Participants Needed

 The trial requires that participants do not regularly use medications that could affect the study outcomes, like corticosteroids or immunosuppressants.
 If you are taking such medications, you may need to stop them to participate.

-Is circuit training safe for postmenopausal women?
+What prior data suggests that circuit training is safe for postmenopausal women?

 EL